blender/blender/doc/python_api/rst/bge.types.rst

       #.
 They are at the same position
       #.
 UV coordinates are the same
       #.
 Their normals are the same (both polygons are "Set Smooth")
       #.
-They are the same colour, for example: a cube has 24 vertices: 6 faces with 4 vertices per face.
+They are the same color, for example: a cube has 24 vertices: 6 faces with 4 vertices per face.

    The correct method of iterating over every :class:`KX_VertexProxy` in a game object